batuhan-basoglu/Cool-Shopping-Site/README.md

 # Cool Shopping Site

-A cool shopping site made using PHP, CSS, Javascript and MySQL.
+A cool shopping site made using PHP, CSS, JavaScript and SQL.

 Note: pricing slider and payment provider doesn't work.
 Also the code has security vulnerability against SQL injection.